Top 50 Best Bible Movies Of All Time

 Average

-Directed by Franco Zeffirelli, this British-Italian epic film and television drama serial strives to dramatize the birth, life, ministry, crucifixion, and resurrection of Jesus.
+Directed by Franco Zeffirelli, "Jesus of Nazareth" is a landmark British-Italian epic film and television miniseries that thoughtfully chronicles the birth, life, ministry, crucifixion, and resurrection of Jesus Christ.

 38